 You’ll need to calculate the square footage for your tent.
-Fome some canvases that are divided into many separate rooms, this can be tricky.
+For canvases that are divided into many separate rooms, this can be tricky.
 You can also use this energy chart as a guideline for your research.
 Unfortunately, there are no standard measurements to the cooling efficiency for tents only, so you’ll need to use the one that’s for rooms or buildings.

-The majority of camping tents have no insulation, and the performance of the ac unit is diminished 50 percent.
+The majority of camping tents have no insulation, and the performance of the ac unit is diminished eighty percent.
 I created the following table that can help determine how much BTU’s (British thermal unit) you need for different types of tents.

 |Type of tent||Square Footage||Required BTU|